 - Written policies in case of a breach

-Once you choose your host, you want to be sure you have access to the file system and database either through SFTP, SSH, PHPMyAdmin or cPanel.
+Once you choose your host, you want to be sure you can access the file system and database through SFTP, SSH, PHPMyAdmin, or cPanel.

 You’ll also want to keep this information on hand as part of your web records.
 When working with a developer or maintenance provider, they’ll need access to keep your site in tip-top shape.